pauljang3/HomeLab/README.md

 ---

 ## Outcome
 Successfully configured a homelab environment with a functional domain controller, DHCP, NAT, and automated user account creation.
-This setup provides a platform for testing and learning about Active Directory, networking, and administrative automation.
+This setup provides a platform for future testing and learning that I can continue to build on.